Center for Engaged Learning and Teaching

 Executive Director, Center for Engaged Learning and Teaching

-Budget / Administrative Coordinator
+Budget and Administrative Coordinator

 Senior Executive Secretary

-Assistant Director - Classroom Engagement
+Associate Director - Classroom Engagement

 Toni began her graduate work in 1987 and began teaching undergraduate classes the following year.
 The minute she walked into the front of the classroom for the first time, she knew that that was what she wanted to spend her career doing.
 She has taught full time at Tulane for over 15 years.
 In addition to her teaching, she has an economic consulting practice in which she works with local government and non-profits on a variety of economic impact projects.
 Toni has been interested in teaching pedagogy for many, many years and is thrilled to be able to work with faculty at CELT to improve the classroom experience for the undergraduate students at Tulane.